 Description(type, operation parameters)

+The inertia switch will be normally closed and will open to shut down the tractive system in the event of a crash.
 This is hooked up in series with the other safety switches that control the AIR’s so if it went off the tractive system would become unpowered.
 The driver will have the ability to depress the Sensata crash sensor to reset it.